 Tortuous, for after his sentencing he no doubt perpetually rehearsed in his mind the privileged life he once enjoyed but had so foolishly lost.
 And for what did he give up so privileged an existence?

 This mashal is a somber warning to all of us that if we fail to embrace forgiveness in our hearts for all others we will inevitably subsist in a prison of our own making.
-This is because in the Kingdom of heaven (and the soon coming Kingdom of Adona) the practice of compassion, mercy, and forgiveness is not optional.
+This is because in the kingdom of Heaven (and the soon coming kingdom of Adonai Avinu) the practice of compassion, mercy, and forgiveness is not optional.
 It is universally mandated.

-In the Kingdom of Adonai forgiveness will be a compulsory act!
+In the Kingdom of Adonai (Avinu) forgiveness will be a compulsory act!

 Therefore, those subjects of the King of Forgiveness who persist in practicing vengeance, anger, wrath, malice, bitterness and unforgiveness will incur His wrath.
 In the exact measure that the Ungrateful Servant had ruthlessly punished others so will ‘his’ punishment be.
 Therefore, the question must be asked, what shall it be?
 Shall it be unlimited Divine Forgiveness or no forgiveness at all?
 The decision is entirely up to us!